Skip to main content

 A private certificate authority typically requires someone to fill out a form that requests the information needed to create a server or client certificate.
 A CA administrator uses this information to create a certificate file and its private key file.

-A client certificate authenticates a user or software account.
+A client certificate is a digital identity certificate that a client computer uses to authenticate a user or software account to a server computer.
 It can replace a username and password.
 Client software connects to a server through TLS and uses a client certificate to prove its identity to the server.

 A company uses its CA certificate and the CA private key to create a client certificate and client private key.
 It assigns the account’s username to the X.509 subject field.
 It typically encrypts the client private key with a private key password and combines the client certificate with the encrypted client private key into a client certificate file.
 It distributes the client certificate file to users or client computers.